All about the Statute of Limitation for Debts, Judgments & Taxes

 Additionally there is also an SOL for how long the debt can be reported on your credit.
 That statute is covered in the Fair Credit Reporting Act.
 The key to better credit is to acknowledge that a charged off or seriously past due debt will NEVER go current again.
 It will either be reported as a "paid charge off" or "paid collection account" and neither are good for you.
 Using an expired SOL as leverage to negotiate a better credit rating can really improve your credit reports.
 By offering the creditor or agency a restrictive offer or telling them to cease and desist because a debt is legally expired- you can definitely have the upper hand.
 Let's face it, if you have to pay a derogatory debt shouldn't you try to get the best deal possible?
 Of course.
 Don't count on the collection agency or creditor telling you this either!

 If a debtor files bankruptcy the tolling of time stops.
 If the bankruptcy is subsequently dismissed then the tolling of time begins where it left off.
 It does not begin from the date of dismissal.
-Read this report about bankruptcy for full details on the landmark opinion that answers this very important question.
 Remember, SOL's can be amended and change over time so to be sure your SOL below is correct, check out collection laws for your state.

 What category does my debt fall under?